ludwig-ai/ludwig-docs/docs/configuration/trainer.md

     The available optimizers wrap the ones available in PyTorch.
     For details about the parameters that can be used to configure different optimizers, please refer to the [PyTorch documentation](https://pytorch.org/docs/stable/optim.html).

-    The `learning_rate` parameter the optimizer will use come from the `trainer` section.
+    The `learning_rate` parameter used by the optimizer comes from the `trainer` section.
     Other optimizer specific parameters, shown with their Ludwig default settings, follow:

     - `sgd` (or `stochastic_gradient_descent`, `gd`, `gradient_descent`)